kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 This is required to draw a web app architechture diagrams for AWS.

-### Steps
+### Steps to follow

 #### Step 1

-First come with a diagram to guide you through the CloudFormation scriptk The diagram should include:
+First come with a diagram to guide you through the CloudFormation script The diagram should include:
 - subnets
 - routing tables